+I’m so happy to share this recipe with you because it’s the ideal Christmas morning breakfast casserole.
 I certainly cannot take credit for this recipe, it’s one I got from my friend a few years ago, whose mother used to make this every Christmas morning.
 I thought it sounded so easy and perfect for Christmas breakfast or brunch.

 This recipe is great because it’s so versatile, you can really personalize it to your taste and preference and add any type of ham you like or skip the ham and add veggies for a vegetarian version.

 Why You’ll Love This Christmas Morning Wife Saver